hichri-louay/reef-chain-wallet-connect/README.md

 3. **Smart Contract Interaction Failing:** Verify the contract address and ABI, and ensure the selected network matches the contract's deployment network.

 ## Conclusion

-You have now set up a React application that connects to the Reef Chain wallet, switches networks, and interacts with smart contracts.
-Feel free to customize and extend the implementation based on your requirements.
-EOF